 Page 3 - Overclocking and Conclusion

-Special thanks to Andy over at OCZ for making this review possible.
+Speical thanks to Kelly representing Buffalo for making this review possible.

 - The rating 7/10 means "Great product with many advantages and certain insignificant drawbacks; but should be considered before purchasing".